- Real Name: John Marston.

 John therefore clears out the Sepulcro graveyard after which he gets a large supply of holy water for his coming struggles.
 According to a rumor everything has happened because of the evils of Abraham Reyes, and so John rides to Escalera to investigate.

 On the way, John meets Landon Rickets again in Casa Madrugada.
 The two clear up the town of zombies using the bait and dynamite.

 Getting to Escalera, John finds a zombified Reyes and kills him again as he is about to kill a woman.
-The woman claims that the cause of it all is that Reyes stole an ancient Aztec mask from a temple in order to become invulnerable, which is when the zombie infestation started.
+The woman claims that the cause of it all is that Reyes stole an ancient Nahua mask from a temple in order to become invulnerable, which is when the zombie infestation started.

 Together they return Reyes’ mask to the crypt.
 After gruesome combat, John puts the mask on the altar, which returns everything to normal.
 John heads back home and finds that his wife and son are both fine.